Navrin/modopticon/README.md

 }
 ```

+The difference between this and `ENTITY_UPDATE` is that you cannot make any
+assumptions about attributes that do not appear in this message type.

 #### ERROR

-Contains an error message under the "content" key.
+Contains a generic error message under the "content" key.

 ```json
 {